Hexavalent Chromium Testing Lab Houston, TX

 Cement Manufacturing & Portland Cement Use

-Portland cement contains water-soluble Cr(VI) — predominantly from chromite ore in raw materials and from chrome-containing refractories in kiln linings.
+Portland cement contains water-soluble Cr(VI) — predominantly from chromite ore in raw materials.
 Workers handling cement (concrete finishing, masonry, cement manufacturing) are exposed to soluble Cr(VI) via both inhalation and dermal contact.
 Cement Cr(VI) is associated with occupational contact dermatitis ("cement eczema") and sensitization in addition to inhalation risk.
+Welding shops generating Cr(VI) fume should pair hexavalent chromium analysis with a comprehensive welding fume test covering manganese, nickel, cadmium, and other regulated metal constituents in the plume.

 Dermal + InhalationWater-Soluble Cr(VI)